Do you need a CLA licence?

-In your day-to-day role, you will likely use content from a range of copyright print and digital books, magazines and journals.
+In your day-to-day role, you might use content from a range of copyright protected print and digital books, magazines and journals.
 For example, you might photocopy an article from a journal to share via email, download content from an original digital publication to use in a presentation or receive press cuttings from a media monitoring agency.

-If you aren’t sure whether your organisation needs a licence, just answer these five simple question; keeping in mind the activity of all employees.
+If you aren’t sure whether your organisation needs a licence, just answer these five simple questions, keeping in mind the activity of all employees.

 Would you or any employee answer ‘Yes’ to any of the following:

-- Do you receive, access online or share press cuttings?
+- Do you receive, access (including online) or share press cuttings?